 What to Pack: While your heaviest coat can take a break, you'll still want some cozy duds for your spring trip.
 Think long-sleeve layers and long pants for most days.

 Summer is high season in the regions.
 It is generally hot and very dry.
 There is very little rainfall here in summer months, and daytime temperatures can get above 100 degrees Fahrenheit (37 degrees Celsius).
 The nighttime temperatures drop radically with the sunset so evenings can be cooler and very pleasant.
 Northern Gansu (Silk Road Hexi Corridor and Dunhuang) in August is delightful.

 What to Pack: Daytime temperatures in northwest China can be brutally hot, but nights can be much cooler.
 Pack lightweight clothing for the daytime, along with a light jacket or sweatshirt for wearing during the evenings.

 Fall in Northwest China

 What to Pack: You might need a jacket along the Karakoram Highway where the altitude is high, but in general, days are warm and pleasant for daytime sightseeing.
-Jeans and T-shirt, with a light sweater for cooler days, are appropriate much of the time.
+Jeans and T-shirts, with a light sweater for cooler days, are appropriate much of the time.